15 Sources for Veteran Financial Assistance

 Emergency financial assistance for disabled veterans

-There are countless federal, state, and nonprofit programs which provide grants for disabled veterans—particularly those struggling to pay for medical bills.
-The organizations listed below offer veterans benefits through grants and stipends that can be used to cover medical treatments and day-to-day living expenses.
+There are countless federal, state, and nonprofit programs that provide grants for disabled veterans, particularly those struggling to pay for medical bills, home repairs, and housing assistance.
+The organizations listed below offer veterans benefits through grants and stipends that can be used to cover medical treatments, housing needs, and day-to-day living expenses.
 Visit the links to see which providers are best suited to your needs.

 1. Operation Family Fund

-This private nonprofit gives short and long-term emergency assistance to disabled veterans who were injured while serving in Operation Enduring and Iraqi Freedom.
-All funds raised are used to assist veterans, caregivers and families of personnel who were left severely disabled as a result of this operation—and can be used to cover everything from medical bills to essential living expenses.
+This private nonprofit gives short-term and long-term emergency assistance to disabled veterans who were injured while serving in Operation Enduring Freedom and Iraqi Freedom.
+All funds raised are used to assist veterans, caregivers, and family members of personnel who were left severely disabled as a result of this operation, and can be used to cover everything from medical bills to essential living expenses.

 2. Coalition to Salute America’s Heroes

 Founded in 2004, this nonprofit provides financial assistance for veterans disabled in duty during Operation Enduring and Iraqi Freedom, and Operation New Dawn.
-They have provided millions of dollars worth of emergency financial aid and general veterans services, helping those who have been injured or disabled to pay for utility bills, car, rent, and mortgage payments, among other living expenses such as food and transportation.
+They have provided millions of dollars worth of emergency financial aid, helping those injured or disabled to pay for utility bills, rent, mortgage payments, and other living expenses such as food and transportation.

 3. The American Legion Temporary Financial Assistance (TFA)

 The American Legion’s TFA program supports the minor children of veterans who are American Legion members or active duty service members.
-By awarding cash grants to help families with the cost of food, utilities, shelter, and health expenses, they hope to create a more stable home environment for the dependent children of disabled vets.
+They provide cash grants to assist with expenses like food, shelter, utilities, and health costs, enabling dependent children to have the stability they need during difficult times.

 Financial aid for veterans wounded in active duty

-For veterans who have sustained injuries during active service, the following grants and assistance programs offer hope, healing and life-changing financial support services.
+For veterans who have sustained injuries during active service, the following grants and assistance programs offer healing and life-changing support services.

 4. The National Association of American Veterans, Inc. (NAAV)